eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

 .. note::

-    When going through the installation steps, make sure the box of component *Qt Charts* is checked.
+    When going through the installation steps, make sure the box of components *Qt Charts* and *Qt 5 Compatibility module* are checked.

 .. _colcon_installation: